-For example, when I started researching this article, I revisited the net worth tab on my Alliant PFM page.
-I hadn’t updated it in a while, so the value of my condo was no longer accurate given the recovery of the real estate market.
+For example, when I started researching this article, I revisited the net worth section of my PFM.
+I hadn’t updated it in a while, so the value of my condo was no longer accurate given the current, hot real estate market.
 All I had to do was go to the line for my condo, click on the “edit” link and type in the new resale value.
-The PFM tool recalculated everything for me.
+After that, the PFM tool did all the work of recalculating everything for me.

 Get even more personal finance info, tips and tricks delivered right to your inbox each month.

 Thanks for subscribing to Alliant's Money Mentor newsletter!
 You will now receive personal finance tips in your email inbox each month.